Study abroad: inbound students

 Exchanges and Study Abroad

-Are you an undergraduate at a university outside the UK that doesn't have an exchange agreement with the University of Portsmouth?
-The Study Abroad programme gives you the chance to study with us for one term or a full academic year.
+Are you an undergraduate student at a university outside the UK that doesn't have an exchange agreement with the University of Portsmouth?
+The Study Abroad programme gives you the chance and flexibility to study with us and benefit from:

 As a Study Abroad student, you'll have the opportunity to choose modules from across all five of our faculties that best corresponds with your current studies – either Business and Law, Science and Health, Humanities and Social Sciences, Creative and Cultural Industries, or Technology.